jnbt/action_enum/README.md

 ### On auto-instantiation

 If one only defines a static value without instantiating it, Enum.init(...) will instantiate it.
-Please be aware that this doesn't work for constants (because they are constants)! - use `var` instead of `const` when you want auto-instanciation.
+Please be aware that this doesn't work for constants (because they are constants)! - use `var` instead of `const` when you want auto-instantiation.

-So auto-instantiation is a little shorter to write, but a little slower in execution (because constants are faster).
+So auto-instantiation is a little shorter to write, but a little slower in execution (because constants are faster than vars).

 Why?